xxswingxx/leelol/README.md

 ```

 ## Get a single item detailed information
-`GET 'api/v1/items/champion_id'` will return the information about a single champion.
+`GET 'api/v1/items/champion_id'` will return the information about a single item.
 For instance, let's get the Archangel's Staff stats:
 `GET 'api/v1/items/4.json'`

 ```json